|

 some students to get in touch with their anger, to verbalize it,

 and hopefully to begin to pass through the anger to understanding.
+I believe this video/dvd is a valuable addition to the resources

 available about FASD, and it is the first available that focuses